 And the other problem with buying clones or getting them from someone else for free is that clones are perfect vectors for spider mites, powdery mildew, broad mites, thrips, aphids, tobacco mosaic virus, and other cannabis enemies.
 Also be aware that diseased or pest-plagued motherplants can transfer those problems to cuttings.

-Marijuana Genetic Diversity is Important
+Helping Marijuana Have Genetic Diversity

 The final two points I want to make deal with the vigor of marijuana plants grown from seed versus clone, and the genetic survival of cannabis as a species.